Take advantage of our Flexible Financing Options! Read More

 You should also be familiar with the types of sounds that your heater makes as a part of regular everyday operation.
 Sounds that stray outside of what is normal are an indication that something is wrong.
 For example, a high-pitched whistling can mean the airflow is blocked somewhere in your heater, creating high pressure.
 Booming or rumbling sounds can indicate problems in a gas furnace.
 Persistent clicking or humming can mean that your heater is struggling to turn on or stay on for a cycle.

-Burning or Musty Odors from Vents
+Burning or Musty Smells from Heater: What They Indicate

 The air coming from your heater should never have any particular outer.
 A burning smell can indicate that your furnace is overheating where a component is burning up.
 There may also be electrical issues.
 An odor that could be described as rotten eggs may point to a gas leak.
 Mold and mildew growth can smell damp or musty.